-Our undergraduate diplomas allow you to pursue an interest in an area of study from Monash Arts concurrently with another course at Monash.
+Our diplomas allow you to pursue an interest in an area of study from Monash Arts concurrently with another course at Monash.

 What is a diploma?